Cameron Roberts

 From the author... "why guess when you can know!"

-The book is for advanced pianists and teachers, and addresses the central pedagogical theme of touch, the touch-tone interaction, its mechanics, our perceptions of it, and how – based on understanding – we can optimise it.
+The book is for advanced pianists and teachers, and addresses the central pedagogical themes of touch, the touch-tone interaction, its mechanics, our perceptions of it, and how – based on understanding – we can optimise it.
 Uniquely, it examines this topic through the eyes of science in an evidence-based way, challenging the assumptions of common teaching traditions, and exposing the pitfalls of many pedagogical schools of thought – systems that continue to permeate teaching institutions around the world.
+Simply, the book explains 'why we do what we do, why we believe things that don't help us, and how we could think and act much better.'

-Chiefly, the book is concerned with separating what matters from what doesn't matter in regards to achieving virtuosity.
-It highlights how errors of thinking, errors of mechanics and errors of learning are major factors preventing pianism from succeeding.
-It outlines an approach to overcoming such problems by targeting objective solutions in the Mechanical, the Mental and the Musical domains of pianism - 'The 3 M's of Pianism'."
+Thus, the book seeks to separate what matters from what doesn't matter with regard to our thinking and our practising habits in order to achieve – and continue to upgrade – virtuosity.
+It highlights how errors of thinking, errors of mechanics and errors of learning are major factors preventing our pianism from excelling.
+It outlines an approach to overcoming such problems by targeting objective solutions in the Mechanical, the Mental and the Musical domains of pianism - 'The 3 M's of Pianism'.
+Clever readers will realise that all instrumentalists could benefit from the fiction-cleansing thought processes of this book."

 • Home